 Nicolette (Nicole) Chavez

 Attorney Admissions is charged with administering the bar exam and conducting character and fitness reviews of exam, on-motion, and Uniform Bar Exam transfer applicants.
-The Director of Character and Fitness, one full-time investigator, one part-time investigator, and four licensure analyst review applications for character and fitness qualifications.
+Two full-time investigators and four licensure analyst review applications for character and fitness qualifications.
 By addressing concerns with applicants before they become practicing attorneys, the character and fitness process takes a proactive role in protecting the public.

 Attorney Registration and Continuing Legal and Judicial Education

 Once an applicant meets admission requirements, Attorney Registration completes the process by ensuring the proper administration of the oath.
 Attorneys then register annually with the office and pay annual license fees.
 The annual license fees fund the Attorneys’ Fund for Client Protection and defray the costs of attorney regulation (including the Office of the Presiding Disciplinary Judge), attorney registration, continuing legal and judicial education, enforcement of the unauthorized practice of law rules, the Colorado Lawyer Assistance Program, the Colorado Attorney Mentoring Program, the Commission on Judicial Discipline, and some library services.
 The office is run by the Clerk of Attorney Registration and Continuing Legal and Judicial Education, and is aided by five full-time staff members.

 Clerk of Attorney Registration and Director of Continuing Legal and Judicial Education